Fall of the Republic of Venice

 On 25 April, Napoleon openly threatened to declare war on Venice unless it democratised.
 The Venetian Senate acceded to numerous demands, but facing increasing rebellion and the threat of foreign invasion, it abdicated in favor of a transitional government of Jacobins (and thus the French).
 On 12 May, Ludovico Manin, the last doge of Venice, formally abolished the Most Serene Republic of Venice after 1,100 years of existence.

-The French and the Austrians had secretly agreed on 17 April in the Treaty of Leoben that in exchange for providing Venice to Austria, France would receive Austria's holdings in the Netherlands.
+The French and the Austrians had secretly agreed on 17 April in the Treaty of Leoben that in exchange for providing Venice to Austria, France would receive the Austrian Netherlands.
 France provided an opportunity for the population to vote on accepting the now public terms of the treaty that yielded them to Austria.
-On 28 October, Venice voted to accept the terms since it preferred Austria to France.
-Such preferences were well founded: the French proceeded to thoroughly loot Venice.
+On 28 October, Venice voted to accept the terms.
+The preference for Austria over France was well founded: the French proceeded to thoroughly loot Venice.
 They further stole or sank the entire Venetian Navy and destroyed much of the Venetian Arsenal, a humiliating end for what had once been one of the most powerful navies in Europe.

 On 18 January 1798, the Austrians took control of Venice and ended the plunder.
-Austria's control was short-lived, however, as Venice would be back under French control by 1805.
+Austria's control was short-lived, however, as Venice would be back under French control in 1805.
 It then returned to Austrian hands in 1815 as the Kingdom of Lombardy–Venetia until its incorporation into the Kingdom of Italy in 1866.